FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/slow-migration.md

 This document will discuss what you need to do to succeed with a slow migration.

-## Alternatives
+## Alternatives to a slow migration

 There are two alternatives to performing a slow, phased migration.

-You can migrate everyone at once, in a big bang.
-You can also divide user accounts by application, employment status, or some other mechanism, and migrate users segment by segment.
+* You can migrate everyone at once, in a big bang.
+* You can also divide user accounts by application, employment status, or some other mechanism, and migrate users segment by segment.

+### The big bang approach

 If you choose a big bang, you are moving all your users at one point in time.
 To do so, you build a data processing system to migrate the users and test the heck out of it.
-When you are ready to migrate, arrange for minimal downtime.
+When you are ready to migrate, arrange for enough downtime based on your testing, plus a bit more.
 Migrate the data.
 Then flip the system of record for all your users from the old to the new.

 You have downtime because you don’t want anyone updating their user profile in the old system after they've been migrated to the new system but before the system of record has flipped.
 Depending on your availability needs, you could also choose to do writes to both systems during that period.
 An alternative approach is to allow the old system to run in a degraded state, allowing user data to be read, but not updated.